-Advance receipts consists of for local dues and contracts from member towns, municipalities and other agencies for the subsequent fiscal year.
+Advance receipts consist of contracts from member towns, municipalities, and other agencies for the subsequent fiscal year.

-8. Operating Leases
+8. Operating Lease

-In January 2010, the Commission entered into a five-year agreement to rent office space at an annual rate of \$ 24,863.
-In addition to the base rent, the Commission has to pay their proportionate share of all the Landlord's operating costs and expenses and utilities.
-The Commission has an option to renew this lease for an additional five-year term.
+In January 2010, the Commission entered into a five-year agreement to rent office space.
+In addition to the base rent, the Commission is required to pay their proportionate share of the landlord's operating costs, expenses, and utilities.
+In fiscal year 2016, the Commission renewed this lease for an additional five-year term at a base rate of \$27,113 per year adjusted by the Consumer Price Index.